 The obvious response is that we'd live our life doing what’s important to us, whether it's giving those we love a big hug, or sitting on a beach, or partying like there's no tomorrow.
 But I don’t think that's it, not the least because it's unsustainable whichever way we look at it.

-For me living each day like our last is to constantly ask ourselves, “if this was my last day on Earth, would I be doing ‘this’ (insert action, thought, etc) at this very moment?”
+For me living each day like our last is to constantly ask ourselves, "if this was my last day on Earth, would I be doing 'this' at this very moment?"